seibert-media/erpnext-docker/README.md

-# ERPNext Docker Image
+# ERPNext Base Docker Image

-All freaze ERPNext and all installed apps.
+This image can be used as base docker image for ERPNext.

 ## Local